-This discount tour bundle is the perfect option for those travellers looking to see as many of the country’s winter highlights as possible, as well as for those who wish to partake in a number of exciting activities, all without the hassle of driving or organising each tour.
+This discount tour bundle is the perfect option for travelers looking to see as many of the country's winter highlights as possible and for those who wish to partake in several exciting activities, all without the hassle of driving or organizing each tour.

-You will take in two separate tours over five days, thus ensuring that you maximise your precious time in the country.
-After first checking out the world-famous Golden Circle route, you will explore the many wonderful attractions along the South Coast, over a span of 3 days.
+You will take in two separate tours over five days, thus ensuring that you maximize your precious time in the country.
+After first checking out the world-famous Golden Circle route, you will explore the many wonderful attractions along the South Coast over three days.

 Make the most out of your winter days in Iceland and save a buck while doing so.
 Check availability by choosing a date.

 Your final stop will be at one of Iceland’s most popular waterfalls, Gullfoss (“Golden Falls”).
-Water cascades from the glacial river, Hvítá, pouring 32 metres over two tiers into the dramatic gorge below.
-It is truly one of the most mesmerising spots in Iceland.
+Water cascades from the glacial river, Hvítá, pouring 105 feet (32 meters) over two tiers into the dramatic gorge below.
+It is truly one of the most mesmerizing spots in Iceland.

 You will spend your first night of this tour in the Hvolsvöllur area, the perfect location to sit back and keep your eyes fixed on the skies for any sight of the Northern Lights.

-Your first stop along the South Coast is Seljalandsfoss waterfall, a 60-metre high feature which, if conditions allow, can be walked all the way around, presenting an excellent opportunity to see the water and surrounding landscape up close.
+Your first stop along the South Coast is Seljalandsfoss waterfall, a 197 feet (60-meter) high feature which, if conditions allow, can be walked all the way around, presenting an excellent opportunity to see the water and surrounding landscape up close.